Relapsing polychondritis: Differential diagnosis

 A differential diagnosis should be taken into account with the following main RP manifestations.

 Treatment

 There are no prospective randomized controlled trials studying therapies for relapsing polychondritis.
-Evidence for efficacy of treatments is based on many case reports and series of small groups of patients.
-There are case reports that non-steroidal anti-inflammatories are effective for mild disease and that corticosteroids are effective for treatment of severe relapsing polychondritis.
+Evidence for the efficacy of treatments is based on many case reports and case series of small groups of patients.
+There are case reports that non-steroidal anti-inflammatory drugs are effective for mild disease and that corticosteroids are effective for the treatment of severe relapsing polychondritis.
 There are multiple case reports that dapsone is effective in doses from 25 mg/day to 200 mg/day.
 Corticosteroid-sparing medications such as azathioprine or methotrexate may be used to minimize steroid doses and limit the side effects of steroids.
-For severe disease cyclophosphamide is often given in addition to high dose intravenous steroids.
+For severe disease, cyclophosphamide is often given in addition to high-dose intravenous corticosteroids.

 Prognosis

 Many individuals have mild symptoms, which recur infrequently, while others may have persistent problems that become debilitating or life-threatening.

 Epidemiology

 Relapsing polychondritis occurs as often in men as in women.
 In a Mayo Clinic series, the annual incidence was about 3.5 cases per million.
 The highest incidence is between the ages of 40 and 50 years, but it may occur at any age.